ViuTVsix

 ViuTVsix is a free-to-air English language general entertainment television channel in Hong Kong operated by HK Television Entertainment (HKTVE), whose parent company, PCCW, also operates IPTV platform Now TV and media streaming service Viu.

 The channel offers 17 hours of English programming a day including news and public affairs, lifestyle shows, foreign television series, and documentaries.

-Unlike HKTVE's main channel ViuTV, its online streaming feed isn't available daily, because of the copyright issue.
-While the feed is only available for limited times only such as when there are live music and sports events.
+Unlike HKTVE's main channel ViuTV, its online streaming feed is not available daily because of copyright issues.
+The feed is only available for limited times such as when there are live music and sports events.

 History

 Pre-launch

 In 2015, HKTVE was awarded a 12-year free-to-air television broadcast license by the Hong Kong Government.
 Under the regulation of the license, the company must have an English-speaking channel with 16-hour of programming by 31 March 2017.
 Until the launch, the channel was originally planned to have 17 hours of programming a day under the format of SDTV.

-On 11 October 2016, The channel name ViuTVsix is revealed and announced the launch date, 31 March 2017, on their 2017 programme preview ViuTV 2017.
+On 11 October 2016, The channel name ViuTVsix was revealed with a launch date of 31 March 2017 on their 2017 programme preview ViuTV 2017.